Nightclub Closures & People Staying Home Affecting Bars & Bartenders

 Sports

-• The NBA, NHL, MLS and all major sports organizations have suspended seasons until further notice.
+• The NBA, NHL, MLS and all major sports organizations suspended seasons.

-• March Madness, the NCAA men’s basketball tournament championship, has been canceled.
+• March Madness, the NCAA men’s basketball tournament championship, was canceled.

 Leave a Reply